 Other Ideas: bring a toy day, dress like a teacher day, talent show, tie dye shirt day, teamwork day

-Up, Up and Away Day – See if you can borrow a parachute from the gym teacher and play with it during one of your recess breaks.
+Up, Up and Away Day – See if you can borrow a parachute from the gym teacher and play with it during your recess break.

 Other Ideas: upside down (switch your schedule), sports uniform day, under the desk day (work under your desk)